s-chh/LSPP/README.md

 python main.py --dataset cifar10 --model alexnet --method lspp
 ```

 The `--apply_wd` argument controls whether weight decay should be applied to the C-Matrix.
-Not applying provides a sharper C-Matrix but the performance can drop.
+Setting this to `False` results in a sharper C-Matrix but may reduce performance due to overfitting.

 ### Data
 - To change the dataset, **replace CIFAR10** with the appropriate dataset. <br>